91owl/site/content/blog/2025-12-07/index.md

 I gotta find a better way to track these than Strava.

 The total ride ended up being 36.7 miles, done with two big stops (90 minutes in Oakland, 60 in San Leandro, plenty of pictures and staring at planes and trains) from 11:30 to 6:30.
 I'd recommend the Martin Luther King Jr. shoreline between High Street and the airport in Oakland, the Oyster Bay Regional Shoreline in San Leandro, and the whole trail from Marina Park down the Hayward Regional Shoreline if you're prepared for gravel.
-Unfortunately there's not that much at the other end, so you have to drive in, do a round-trip, or take the bus.
-There's also not much transit access to either end, it's a bit of a ride in from BART.
+Unfortunately there's much transit access to either end, it's a bit of a ride in from BART.

 It was a very scenic ride!
 The Bay Trail has yet to disappoint me, and I'm excited to fill out more segments.
 Next up...maybe Hercules to Vallejo?
 Stay tuned!